Your task is to design lettering (type) for use in the 'Inspirational Posters'.

 Info

+Gipi often paints a set of panels that feature variations on two colours.
+He may use one colour as the more dominant hue, and use the other for creating tone and texture.
+This is called using a 'limited palette'.
+Look at the image below, he also employs an scheme with low saturation.
 A good reason for utilising a 2 colour palette is that the colour scheme will more likely achieve unity. (see the basic Principles on the class wall.)
 This is also the reason why I have limited the colours available in the watercolours by removing all but the dark earths and the primaries.
+Task Mix a muted dominant colour that you can use for your iconography.
+Don't worry too much about achieving local colour.
+Lay the paint on the drawing and allow it to gather in pools. !!
+Ensure that you leave the white of the paper for the lightest areas !!

 Repeat for each of your drawings.